hauserrg/GraphicalGuidelines/README.md

 ## Getting Started

 Simply download the project and run the SQL code.
-This project requires no prerequisites or installation.
+This project requires SQL with a server instance to be available.
+Visualization of the output file will require Gephi to be installed.
+Gephi can be obtained from here (https://gephi.org/).

 ## Built With